 How to Install Content for DAZ Studio

 So, you’ve read my article about getting started with 3D art and DAZ Studio, but you aren’t quite sure where to go from there.
 Content can be acquired a number of ways.
-Both DAZ 3D and Renderosity would prefer that you purchase your content, but you can get a number of free downloads from both sites.
-Anyway, finding content is one thing, but installing it is another.
+Both DAZ 3D and Renderosity would prefer that you purchase your content, but you can get a number of free downloads from both sites (among others).
+But finding content is one thing, installing it is another.
 A lot of objects you’ll find were designed for Poser, a different 3D rendering program (content for Bryce and Carrara will not be compatible).
 While the files for Poser will work with DAZ Studio, it does require a slightly different installation method.

 EXE Installer File